Anandhu-AKR/PIC_Microcontroller_Projects/PROJECTS/USART-LCD/README.md

 - Software delay is approximate.

 ## 📄 License
 This project is shared for educational purposes only.
 Unauthorized reproduction or commercial use is prohibited.
-See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments
 Developed and tested on a PIC18F4550 development board and Proteus simulation.